mauhftw/apache-access-parser/README.md

 # Apache-access-parser

 A simple php script for getting request's statistics.
-Basically the scripts show information about
+Basically the script shows information about:

 - Number of entries
 - Number of success requests (HTTP CODES 2xx)